secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 For signing of the corresponding Secure Crypto Config JSON files *openssl* could be used.
 The public keys needed for validation are published in the official repository of the Secure Crypto Config.

-# Secure Crypto Config Interface {#Interface}
+# Secure Crypto Config Application Programming Interface (API) {#Interface}

-This section describes the programming interface that provides the Secure Crypto Config.
+This section describes the application programming interface (API) that provides the Secure Crypto Config.
 The Secure Crypto Config Interface is generic and describes the API that should be used by each programming language.

 ## Semantic Versioning